Skip to content

 Data collection happens during instruction, not after.
 Staff tap a screen instead of hunting for the right paper sheet.
 Interval recording, frequency counts, duration tracking - all running simultaneously without juggling stopwatches and tally sheets.

 Graphs generate themselves.
 No more Excel backlogs.
-Every data point creates a visual trend instantly.
+Every completed session updates your trend charts automatically.
 You can see when a student is regressing before the next IEP meeting, not after.

 Progress reports take minutes, not hours.
 Select a date range, pull the average, print the graph.
 One Virginia SPED teacher told us she went from spending hours on reports to finishing them in minutes: “I’m selecting a data field from this day to this day, give me the average, pop it’s there.
 Print the graph and it’s going straight into the progress report system.”